This site is not affiliated with any water heater manufacturer or plumber

 How much does a tankless water heater cost installed in 2026?

 A tankless water heater installed in 2026 costs $2,400 to $5,800 in the US, with the median falling at $3,500 for whole-house gas in a typical 2-bath suburban home.
 Electric whole-house ranges $800 to $2,800 without panel upgrade; with panel upgrade $2,000 to $4,500.
 Point-of-use electric installs at $250 to $900.
-The federal 25C tax credit (30% capped at $600) brings most installs down by $400 to $600 after-credit.
+Note that the federal 25C tax credit ended December 31, 2025, so 2026 installs carry no federal credit.

 Have tankless install costs gone up or down vs 2025?